Jess used to be a man. Then he found himself in a female body.

 If you’d like an ebook version, it’s available in Kindle, Kobo, NookBook, and iBook, but you can download it as an epub or pdf right here!
 For free.
 (And here’s why.)

-(If you’d like the paperback version, best to purchase online where you can get a deal on the shipping.)
+(If you’d like the paperback version, best to purchase online–such as at amazon, barnesandnoble, bookdepository, bookshop, etc.–where you can get a deal on the shipping.)

-(And if anyone feels inclined to write some sort of reader response which I can post here and elsewhere, please do send it to me!)
+(And if anyone feels inclined to write a review or some sort of reader response that I can post here, feel free to send it to me!)
 (And thanks!)